Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

 0x7ff4335b9b50:	0x0000000000000000	0x0000000000000000
 ```

-Huh well it looks like its surrounded by addresses.
+Huh well it looks like it is surrounded by addresses.
 They are all way above the fastbin size though.
-Well malloc might
+Now while malloc might
-align memory addresses, but we don't have to.
+align memory addresses, we are under no obligation to.
 Lets shift this until we can get a chunk that has a fastbin size, and
-included the address of malloc_hook in the body.
+includs the address of malloc_hook in the body.

 ```
 0x7ff4335b9aed:	0xf4335b8260000000	0x000000000000007f